JackCampbell5/SasWebCalc/README.md

 - Layered models now add additional layers when the number is changed
 - User Defined Q-Range and Resolution fully working

-### Features and issues actively being worked on for v1.0:
+### Features and issues actively being worked on for v1.1:
 - Only circular averaging is working until the following issues can be fixed with other averaging types
  - Plotted slicers and calculations do not match
  - Plotted slicers sometimes off scale of plot causing plot region to expand
-- VSANS instrument with both a 1D and 2D data representation
+- VSANS instrument with a 1D data representation

 ### Anticipated features:
+- VSANS instrument with both a 1D and 2D data representation (v1.2)
 - Enable polydispersity and magnetic calculations (v1.2)
 - Allow user to enter sample thickness, transmission, and counting time (v1.2)
 - Send frozen configurations directly to the desired instrument (v1.3)